mdbesten/what-could-go-wrong-llm/README.md

 ## Abstract
 While autonomous vehicles have the potential to greatly improve our daily lives, there are also challenges and potential downsides to these systems.
 In this workshop, we intend to foster discussions about the potential negative aspects of autonomous cars in hopes of surfacing challenges that should be considered during the design process rather than after deployment.
+To enrich these discussions, we have added new features like the Contribution Tracking System to highlight active participant engagement, Dynamic Challenge Cards to tackle current AI ethical issues, and Scenario Expansion Packs to explore diverse AI applications.
+To enrich discussions, we have also introduced a Communication Feature that facilitates real-time discussion and feedback among players.
 We will spur these conversations through a review of participant position statements and through group discussion facilitated by a card game called “What Could Go Wrong?”
-Our goal is to consider the autonomous vehicle’s benefits—improving safety, increasing mobility, reducing emissions—against potential drawbacks.
+Our goal is to consider the autonomous vehicle’s benefits—improving safety, increasing mobility, reducing emissions—against potential drawbacks and the broader implications for AI applications in various domains.
 By identifying potential harms and downsides, the workshop attendees, and the AutoUI community more broadly can design well-considered solutions.

 ## Game Setup Instructions
 1. Download this repository